iTomxy/test.CNN-F/README.md

 # test.CNN-F

-Test the pre-trained CNN-F in TensorFlow with a simple classification model using MNIST.
+Test the pre-trained CNN-F in TensorFlow/Pytorch with a simple classification model using MNIST.

 Codes of CNN-F and pre-trained parameters are provided in [1].

 # Usage

+## Tensorflow

 - `python main.py`
 - `tensorboard --logdir log`

+## Pytorch

 # Data